akeneo/pim-helpcenter/content/md/what-is/what-about-reference-entities.md

 For example, you can create a reference entity to manage brands, ranges, manufacturers, colors, materials, care instructions...

-Let's take an example with an entity "Brand" and a list of brands (Kartell, Alessi, Fatboy, Fermob...).
+Let's take an example with an entity called `Brand` and a list of brands (Kartell, Alessi, Fatboy, Fermob...).
 A brand is described by the following information: a code, a label, an image, a country, a designer, a foundation date, a photo and a description.

 # What's a record?